kubeshop/testkube/docs/telemetry.md

 - The testkube version.
 - The command being executed.

-## **How to Opt Out**
+## **How to Opt Out?**

-To opt out of the Testkube analytics collection:
+To *opt out* of the Testkube telemetry data gathering:
 ```
-kubectl testkube analytics disable
+kubectl testkube disable telemetry
 ```

-To opt in:
+To *opt in*:
 ```
-kubectl testkube analytics enable
+kubectl testkube enable telemetry
 ```

-To check the current collection status:
+To check the current *status*:
 ```
-kubectl testkube anaytics status
+kubectl testkube status
 ```